magdalipinska07/World-Happiness_Python/README.md

 ## Data

 For this analysis, I used a World Happiness dataset from Kaggle.
+The happiness scores and rankings use data from the Gallup World Poll.

 ## Tools